serejkaaa512/plugin_system/README.md

-# plugin_system
+# plugins_system
-System of plugin written in Rust
+System of plugins written in Rust